Index

 ---|

-In Churchill, precipitation is not abundant, since it amounts to 455 mm (18 in) per year; the rainiest season is summer, while in winter, snowfalls are frequent but not abundant.
-Here is the average precipitation.
+Precipitation is not abundant, since it amounts to 455 mm (18 in) per year; the rainiest season is summer, while in winter, snowfalls are frequent but not abundant.

 Churchill - Average precipitationMonth | Millimeters | Inches | Days |